Learn Apache Flume By Gopal Sir

 agent − Command to start the Flume agent

---conf ,-c<conf> − Use configuration file in the conf directory
+--conf ,-c<conf> − Use configuration file in the conf

 -f<file> − Specifies a config file path, if missing